 SHORT – £35.00 / FEATURE – £90.00

-If submitting an Secure Online Screener via Withoutabox, these are the deadlines for submitting to the Festival via the online system.
+If submitting an Secure Online Screener via Withoutabox or FilmFreeway, these are the deadlines for submitting to the Festival via the online system.

 If you are submitting a DVD screener, these are POSTMARK deadlines and reflect the date by which you must send your submission.
 However, please send your submission as soon as possible.

 Please make sure you submit the correct fee for your submission.

 EIFF is a partner of Withoutabox.
 The direct link to the EIFF Withoutabox submissions page is: www.withoutabox.com/login/1360